skibu/nornsLib/README.md

 Reads json file and converts the json into a table object and returns it.
 If the file doesn't exist then returns nil.

+### tbl = json.get(url, custom_headers)
+Does a json api call to the specified url and converts the JSON to a Lua table.
+This is done via a curl call.
+Allows compressed data to be provided.
+You can optionally provide custom headers by passing in a table with key/value pairs, as in {["API-KEY"]="827382736"}

 ## `include "nornsLib/parameterExt"`
 The parameter extensions library does two main things: 1) prevents overlap for option parameters; and 2) makes navigation to parameter setting menu much simpler.